-- 3. The settlement date for purchases of units and redemption orders shall be no later than the valuation date following the date on which the buy order or the redemption order was received, unless the Special Terms provide otherwise. - 4.
-The issue and redemption prices are calculated on each exchange trading day.
-Unless the Special Terms provide otherwise, the Company and the Depositary may refrain from calculating these prices on public holidays that are trading days, as well as on December 24 and December 31 of each year.
-Details are set forth in the Sales Prospectus.
+3. The settlement date for purchases of units and redemption orders shall be no later than the valuation date following the date on which the buy order or the redemption order was received, unless the Special Terms provide otherwise.

+4. The net asset value, the net asset value per unit and the issue and redemption prices will be determined Monday through Friday, except on public holidays in Frankfurt/Main, Hesse and not on December 24 or December 31 ("valuation dates").
+Other days may also be excluded as valuation dates in the Special Terms and Conditions of Investment.